Carolyn Elya, Ph.D.

 Undergraduate Researcher

-Šimon is a Neuroscience concentrator in his junior year.
+Šimon is a Neuroscience concentrator and rising senior.
 He is interested in how brains produce behaviors, and is using multicolor flip-out and immunohistochemistry to map PI-CA neurons, a population of neurosecretory cells crucial for E. muscae-driven summiting, back to the Drosophila connectome.
 When he’s not taking pretty pictures of brains, Šimon represents Harvard College running Track and Field.

 Jessenia Yupangui Yupa